 Fire Drills/Evacuation Drills/Lock Down Drills

-Fire Drills, Evacuation Drills and Lock Down Drills are conducted as directed by New York State and Diocesan regulations.
-These drills are sometimes unannounced and held at various times under varying conditions.
-Students follow emergency exit directions posted in each room.
+Fire Drills, Evacuation Drills and Lock Down Drills are conducted throughout the year as directed by New York State and Diocesan regulations.
+These drills are usually unannounced and held at various times under varying conditions.
+Students follow emergency exit directions and emergency guidelines posted in each room.
 The children are taught to leave and return to the building quickly, quietly and safely.
+In the event that a parent/relative is in the building during a drill or actual emergency, the child is the responsibility of the teacher and may not be removed until advised to do so.
+Adults visiting the building should remain calm and allow school personnel to follow practiced and regulated procedures in order to ensure the safety of all.

 Crisis Management Plan